Farmhouse Dishcloth Tutorial

 Do not fasten off unless you want to change colors.
 If you change colors, start out where you fastened off.
 Ch1, turn work so that you are now working down the sides of the cloth.
 SC evenly around cloth, putting 2sc in each corner.
 SS to top of 1st sc of round.
 FO, weave in ends.

 This is a nice and quick little project that you can customize the colors of easily.
 I added two pinstripes on mine for just a little change of color.
 Changing colors every row makes for a very unique look with this stitch pattern.

 Keep an eye out for the Stitch of the Week tutorials coming soon on the blog.
 We hope you enjoy this pattern, there are several more to come!
-If you would like an ad-free version of this pattern, you may download it from our Ravelry store here.
+If you would like an ad-free version of this pattern, you may also download it from our Ravelry store here.